 Some plants are deadly to dogs and cats.
 These are sago palms, lilies, and azaleas.
-Castor bean or castor oil plant, dumbcane, tulips, oleander, and others are also toxic to animals.
+Castor bean or castor oil plants, dumbcane, tulips, oleander, and others are also toxic to animals.
 There are millions of plant varieties.
 You will never lack alternatives.

 You may want to grow roses.
-Ripe rose hips can be good for dogs and cats because they are rich in Vitamin C. They help protect pets from urinary tract infections (UTI).
+Ripe rose hips can be good for dogs and cats because they are rich in Vitamin C. They help protect pets from urinary tract infections (UTIs).
 For those who want to grow herbs, you’ll want to put them in containers and away from your pets’ usual path.
 While they are not harmful to pets, they might pee on them so imagine putting those (even after washing) in your dishes.

 Make Sure There Are Shaded Areas

 Hardscaping may be more helpful to manage your yard when your pets spend time there.
 However, that also means there are no shaded areas in your yard.
 That’s going to be a challenge for your pets during summer.
-Ensure there are some shaded areas where they can rest after running around or climbing fences and decks.
+Ensure there are some shady areas where they can rest after running around or climbing fences and decks.
 Even if they are staying indoors with you, place a pet house in the garden so that they can rest here after playing.
 Make safe drinking water accessible to them at all times.

 Put Tools, Equipment Away When You Are Done

 Your dogs and cats don’t know how to operate a mower, but they can accidentally turn it on.
-Your cats, especially, love to climb and hang on equipment and tools.
+Your cats, especially, love to climb and hang onto equipment and tools.
 If they are not secured, they can fall on your pets and injure them.
 After you’re done with your yard work, put away the tools and equipment in the shed or garage.
 Don’t leave them lying around since accidents—both with pets and kids—can happen anytime.